tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

 ```

+>#### Why spawn all these individual tasks?
+> This pattern may seem odd.
+You may wonder "why run these as tasks instead of just calling them from main?"
+> One reason is that these functions are asynchronous and must be called from an asynchronous context, so we need to
+> use the `Spawner` of the Embassy `Executor` to do that.
+> The other is that each of these tasks form a self-contained mini-service that runs autonomously and may respond to signals
+> to affect its behavior.
+> In `main` we are effectively launching a pre-configured set of cooperatively interacting agents with this pattern.

 ### Implementing "comms"

 The battery service is one of several services that may reside within the Embedded Controller (EC) microcontroller.
 In a fully integrated system, messages between the EC and other components — such as a host CPU or companion chips — are typically carried over physical transports like SPI or I²C.

-However, within the EC firmware itself, services communicate through an internal message routing layer known as comms.
+However, within the EC firmware itself, services communicate through an internal message routing layer known as `comms`.
 This abstraction allows us to test and exercise service logic without needing external hardware.

-At this point, we’ll establish a simple comms setup that allows messages to reach our battery service from other parts of the EC — particularly the power policy manager.
-The overall comms architecture can expand later to handle actual buses, security paging, or multi-core domains, but for now, a minimal local implementation will suffice.
+At this point, we’ll establish a simple `comms` setup that allows messages to reach our battery service from other parts of the EC — particularly the power policy manager.
+The overall `comms` architecture can expand later to handle actual buses, security paging, or multi-core domains, but for now, a minimal local implementation will suffice.

 #### The "espi" comms
 We'll follow a pattern exhibited by the ODP `embedded-services/examples/std/src/bin/battery.rs`, but trimmed for our uses.